-This Works Approval application submission and its subsequent amendment for the redevelopment of the ANZAC Park East site has been prepared to address the provisions of the PALM Act and National Capital Plan.
+This Works Approval application submission for the redevelopment of the ANZAC Park East site Portal Building has been prepared to address the provisions of the PALM Act and National Capital Plan.

 This report has demonstrated that works are not inconsistent with the National Capital Plan and the EBPC Approval applicable to the subject site; and further that the development creates no adverse impacts.